zoonk/.github/how-we-work/contributing.md

 # Contributing

+This project is completely open-source and transparent.
+All contributions are welcome, and all communication is done on GitHub.
+Feel free to check out the [org's profile](https://github.com/zoonk), especially the [communication](./communication.md) section.

 Things aren't very well organized as we work towards v1.
 The main things we need help with are:

 - Testing